illyjayeanbay/josh-blog-final/content/_index.md

 ---
 hero:
-  heading: Novela, the simplest way to start publishing with Hugo and Forestry.
+  heading: I care about software and implied volatility, here are my thoughts on those
+    things.
-  maxWidthPX: 652
+  maxWidthPX: "652"

 ---